leoreisdias/excel-ent/README.md

 ## Description

 [excel-ent](https://github.com/leoreisdias/excel-ent.git) is a helper library that simplifies exporting data to XLSX and CSV using the SheetJS CE library.
+Now it can be used in **client browsers** and **backend servers**.

 ## Installation